openstack/ironic/doc/source/admin/drivers/oneview.rst

   $ ironic port-create -n $NODE_UUID -a $MAC_ADDRESS

-For more information on the enrollment process of an ironic node, see [4]_.
+For more information on the enrollment process of an ironic node, see :ref:`enrollment`.

 For more information on the definitions of ``Server Hardware``, ``Server Profile``, ``Server Profile Template`` and other OneView entities, refer to